3proxy.cfg 3proxy configuration file

 -n1 enable NTLMv1 authentication.

-(currently only traffic counters view without ability to
+(for admin) secure, allow only secure operations, currently only traffic counters view without ability to reset.

-(for udppm) - singlepacket, expect only one packet from both
+(for udppm) singlepacket, expect only one packet from both client and server

 -u Never ask for username/password

--a (for proxy) - anonymous proxy (no information about
+-a (for proxy) anonymous proxy (no information about client reported)

--a1 (for proxy) - anonymous proxy (random client
+-a1 (for proxy) anonymous proxy (random client information reported)

 -4 Only resolve IPv4 addresses